ck37/hands-on-precision-psychiatry-ai/setup.md

 -   <img src="images/positron-extensions.png" width="40"/> Open up Positron, click the Extensions tab on the left, search for "Cline", and install the Cline extension created by the Cline organization (1M+ downloads) Image
 -   <img src="images/positron-cline.png" width="40"/> Click the new Cline tile on the left, click "get started for free", make a free account with Cline, and select the free "grok-code-fast-1" model.

+## R

+-   Go to <https://cloud.r-project.org> and select the appropriate "Download R for \[your OS\]" link
+    -   For Macs: select the .pkg file based on if your CPU is "Apple Silicon" (M1, M2, etc.) or Intel, then install that.
+    -   Hint: On MacOS, you can select Apple -\> About this Mac to find your CPU chip.
+    -   For Windows: click the "Install R for the first time" link, then "Download R-\[version\] for Windows", then install that.

 ## LM Studio

 Download and install [LM Studio](https://lmstudio.ai/)